zaltark/Pred-Loan-Payback/README.md

-Yes, this is exactly how that text will look when rendered in Markdown.

 Loan Payback Prediction (Case Study)
 This machine learning project forecasts loan default risk by predicting whether a loan will be successfully paid back.
 The final CatBoost model achieves a 0.9302 ROC AUC, demonstrating a highly accurate and reliable method for identifying high-risk applicants.